ant512/EarthShakerDS/README.md

 that is added to the level when A is pressed.
 The possible blocks are displayed at the bottom of the upper screen, and the current block is highlighted.

-The "Palette" button allows you to change the colour of the boulders and doors and the type of soil and walls in the current level.
+The "Options" button allows you to change the colour of the boulders and doors and the type of soil and walls in the current level.
+It also allows you to clear the current level ("New"), try out the level ("Test") or quit the editor ("Exit").

-Lastly, the "File" button provides a menu with the ability to load and save files (not implemented yet), erase the current level, and exit the editor.
-It also allows you to test the current level.
 You can switch back to the level editor from the test mode by either finishing the level, losing all of your lives, or by switching to pause mode (press Start) and then pressing the X button.

+Lastly, the "File" button provides a file requester with the ability to load and save files.
+Though the requester itself is not yet working, you can load a file by entering its name using the on-screen keyboard and pressing "Load".
+You can save a file by entering the desired filename and pressing "Save".
+The filename is used as the name of the level and can be up to 28 characters long.

 Level data is saved in "/data/EarthShakerDS/".
 The "EarthShakerDS" directory is created automatically if it does not exist.
+Levels can be played via the "Custom Level" option on the main menu.
+They can also be shared by copying the level file from one flash cart to another.

 Requirements